-Construction in progress (CIP) of \$16.1 million and \$11.5 million is recorded as of December 31, 2021 and 2020, respectively.
-The majority of the balance in 2021 relates to the costs associated with various Convention Center flat roof replacement projects.
+Construction in progress (CIP) of \$12.5 million and \$16.1 million is recorded as of December 31, 2022 and 2021, respectively.
+The majority of the balance in 2022 relates to the costs associated with various Convention Center flat roof replacement projects and projects at PNC Park and Acrisure Stadium.